Advertisement

 7 / 9

-Processed meats like bacon and pastrami are typically high in saturated fat and bad for your cholesterol levels.
-These products are also high in sodium—which can increase your blood pressure—and nitrates, which may alter your body's glucose tolerance and raise your risk of heart disease and diabetes.
-In fact, eating the equivalent of just a few slices of deli meat or a hot dog a day is linked to a 42 percent higher risk of heart disease and a 19 percent greater risk of diabetes.
+Processed meats like bacon and pastrami are typically high in saturated fat, which is potentially problematic for your cholesterol levels.
+They’re also high in sodium—which can increase your blood pressure—and nitrates, which may alter your body's glucose (sugar) tolerance and raise your risk of heart disease and diabetes.

-Enjoying the foods you love with less saturated fat is easy.
+So, enjoy the foods you love with less saturated fat.
 Replace full-fat yogurt with a cup of plain nonfat Greek yogurt, or swap the deli meat on your lunchtime sandwich with canned tuna mashed with a bit of avocado.

 8 / 9

-These unhealthy fats increase triglycerides, total cholesterol and LDL cholesterol, and decrease HDL cholesterol.
+These unhealthy fats increase triglycerides, total cholesterol, and LDL cholesterol, and lower HDL cholesterol.
 "There's no safe quantity of trans fats," Gillinov and Nissen advise.
 "Our recommended intake is as close to zero as you can get."

-The best way to ensure your diet is free of this bad-guy fat?
-Feast on whole foods, like fresh fruits and veggies, lean protein and whole grains, and avoid the prepackaged junk
+The best way to ensure your diet is free of trans fat?
+Eat whole foods, like fresh fruits and veggies, lean protein, and whole grains.
+Try to avoid prepackaged, processed foods.

 9 / 9